openwsn-berkeley/amp-o-meter/README.md

 ### 4. Raspbian setup + screen drivers

 The first step is to flash the Raspbian image to the microSD card.
-As there are plenty of tutorials available on the internet this step won't be covered here.
+As there are plenty of tutorials available on the Internet this step won't be covered here.

 Next comes the installation of the driver needed for our screen.
 As it changes from screen to screen, we'll only cover our specific case.
 These steps were based on the instructions found on [Waveshare's website][1].